LEGITIMACY OF AUTHORITY

 The “learner” (Mr Wallace) was strapped to a chair with electrodes.
 After he has learned a list of word pairs given him to learn, the "teacher" tests him by naming a word and asking the learner to recall its partner/pair from a list of four possible choices.

-The teacher is told to administer an electric shock every time the learner makes a mistake, increasing the level of shock each time.
-There were 30 switches on the shock generator marked from 15 volts (slight shock) to 450 (danger – severe shock).
+The teacher is instructed to administer an electric shock every time the learner makes a mistake, increasing the shock level each time.
+There were 30 switches on the shock generator marked from 15 volts (slight shock) to 450 volts (danger – severe shock).

 The learner gave mainly wrong answers (on purpose), and for each of these, the teacher gave him an electric shock.
 When the teacher refused to administer a shock, the experimenter was to give a series of orders/prods to ensure they continued.